tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Adventurer Feat

-Gain an additional use of Smite Evil per day.
+Gain an additional use of Smite Evil per full recovery.

 #### Champion Feat